 Cost of coal sales.
-The increase in cost of coal sales is primarily due to the increase in coal sales revenues discussed above.
-Specific factors contributing to the increase are as follows (note that specifically the increases discussed below for diesel fuel, utilities, operating supplies and repairs and maintenance costs are partially due to the acquisitions of Triton and Canyon Fuel during the third quarter of 2004):
+The increase in cost of coal sales is primarily due to the acquisitions of Triton in the Powder River Basin and the remaining 35% interest in Canyon Fuel in the Western Bituminous region, both of which occurred during the third quarter of 2004, along with the increase in sales sensitive costs resulting from the previously discussed increase in revenues.
+Specific factors contributing to the increase are as follows (note that specifically the increases discussed below for diesel fuel, explosives, utilities, operating supplies and repairs and maintenance costs are partially due to the acquisitions of Triton and Canyon Fuel during the third quarter of 2004):

-- Production taxes and coal royalties (which are incurred as a percentage of coal sales realization) increased \$29.3 million. - Our Central Appalachia operations incurred higher costs related to additional processing necessary for coal sold in metallurgical markets as well as the difficult geological conditions adversely affecting our Mingo Logan mine. - The cost of purchased coal increased \$38.3 million, reflecting a combination of increased purchase volumes and higher spot market prices that were prevalent during the first quarter of 2005.
-During the first quarter of 2005, we utilized purchased coal to fulfill steam coal sales commitments in order to direct more of our produced coal into the metallurgical markets. - Repairs and maintenance costs increased \$14.4 million. - Costs for diesel fuel and utilities increased \$9.6 million and \$2.8 million, respectively. - Costs for operating supplies increased \$13.2 million due partially to increased commodity and steel prices during the current quarter compared to the prior year's comparable quarter.
+- Production taxes and coal royalties (which are incurred as a percentage of coal sales realization) increased \$32.4 million during the second quarter of 2005 compared to the same period in the prior year. - Our Central Appalachia operations incurred higher costs related to additional processing necessary for coal sold in metallurgical markets as well as the difficult geologic conditions adversely affecting our Mingo Logan mine during the second quarter of 2005. - The cost of purchased coal increased \$49.9 million, reflecting a combination of increased purchase volumes and higher spot market prices that were prevalent during the second quarter of 2005 compared to the same period in 2004.
+During the second quarter of 2005, we utilized purchased coal to fulfill steam coal sales commitments in order to direct more of our produced coal into the metallurgical markets.

+- Repairs and maintenance costs increased \$17.7 million compared to the same period in the prior year. - Costs for diesel fuel, explosives and utilities increased \$8.3 million, \$3.8 million and \$2.3 million, respectively, compared to the same period in the prior year. - Costs for operating supplies increased \$11.0 million due partially to increased steel prices during the current quarter compared to the prior year's comparable quarter.